phildavis754-ux/Bank-Wallet-Coin/README.md

      The Bank -
   The first 100 million dollars from pre-sale or regular sale are the workhorse engine for revenue growth.
   Compounding yearly to increasse growth projections.
+An estimate of use is approximately 10-20% administration and 80-90% for working capital.

    How Does It Work   -   -
-The coin funds / builds the wallet.
+The coin funds / builds the wallet and provides working capital to the bank.
-The wallet secures your finances for storage and everyday banking.
+The wallet secures your finances for storage, loans and everyday banking.
 The bank becomes a financial institution that offers homeloans 2% (approximately) cheaper than many nations major banks.
 Smaller loans and credit cards also possible.
 The banks income secures the coin as a utility based cryptocurrency.
 We make money by lending money.
+When money goes to a country as working capital, it stays there, as well as its profits for as long as we are providing home loans in that area.
+That way exchange rates are not an issue.
 ...    ...
    How can we be cheaper at providing home loans?
          -   Crowd Sourced Banking  -
  Buying a treasury released coin becomes the money that is lent, profiting the bank and thus the coin.
  Coin holders are considered shareholders.
-We will aim for 10% administration and 90% working capital for treasury funds.
+As an estimate, we will aim for 10-20% administration and 80-90% working capital with treasury funds.

+Some roles needed, the board of directors if you like.
+Founder, Executive, Manager, Finance, Security, Compliance, Coustomer Relations and Compliance, International Relations and also casual local staff.
+Thats a lot of mouths to feed.
+So, most roles will be casual on call professionals suited to task.
 ....    ....
    The Future -
  The ultimate goal is for future earnings of the bank to reach such a level that dividends can be paid to coin holders.